Exam preparations and arrangements

 - blank paper

 - personal music players

 If you bring these items with you, invigilators will specify a place where they must be left.

 Phones must be switched off, with all pre-set alarms disabled.
 Your phone should be put inside the clear plastic bag provided at the start of the exam and placed on your desk, as instructed by the invigilator.
-If you're found using your phone during the exam, this will be investigated as potential cheating.
+If you're found using your phone during the exam, this will be investigated as cheating.

 Check you have no notes written on your hands, arms or clothing.
-Any writing observed on you will be investigated as potential cheating.
+Any writing observed on you will be investigated as cheating.